 Medicine and the liberal arts provides students with a broad humanistic viewpoint of the medical situations that present themselves over the course of life.
 Students will gain a fuller understanding of the art of healing and relating to patients than can be obtained solely through the required course of study in the sciences.
-The relevance of such a program extends past pre-med students to students of various majors, whether they be planning careers that will deal explicitly with medical issues (for example, government, ministry and health care administration), or whether they simply want to gain a fuller understanding of the ethical, religious and social implications of medical questions that face us all.
+The relevance of such a program extends past pre-med students to students of various majors, whether planning careers that will deal explicitly with medical issues (for example, government, ministry and healthcare administration) to gain a fuller understanding of the ethical, religious and social implications of medical questions that face us all.

-Dr. Anne Rodrick, Reeves Family Professor of History, coordinates the program.
-She also coordinates the college’s 19th Century Studies program.
+Dr. Anne Rodrick, Reeves Family Professor of History, is co-coordinator of the program.
+She also coordinates the college’s 19th Century Studies Program.
 She holds a Ph.D. from the University of Texas at Austin.
 History of science is one of her research interests.

-List of approved courses (4 are required, coming from at least 3 different prefix designations):
+List of approved courses (four are required, coming from at least three different departments):

 ANTH 312: Medical Anthropology